InAnimaTe/docker-nginx-ssl/README.md

 After few seconds, open `http://<host>` to see the welcome page.

+#### Utilizing ramcache for your nginx proxy cache

+* Note that you will need to enable proxy cache in your nginx configuration for your site and then point to the directory specific to `RAMCACHE_LOC`
+* `RAMCACHE_SIZE` needs to be a value acceptable to the `size=` parameter to the `mount` command!

+    docker run -d -p 80:80 -e RAMCACHE_LOC="/mnt" -e RAMCACHE_SIZE="100M" inanimate/nginx-ssl

+This will create a ramcache of `100MiB` in RAM and mount it to `/mnt`.
+Then you can specify /mnt as the location to store cache in nginx!

 #### Send your ssl key/cert over vars

     docs to come...